datajoint/element-calcium-imaging/docs/src/pipeline.md

 Each node in the following diagram represents the analysis code in the workflow and the corresponding table in the database.
-Within the workflow, Element Calcium Imaging connects to upstream Elements including Lab, Animal, and Session.
+Within the workflow, Element Calcium Imaging connects to upstream Elements including Lab, Animal, Session, and Event.
 For more detailed documentation on each table, see the API docs for the respective schemas.

 The Element is composed of two main schemas, `scan` and `imaging`.
-To handle several use cases of this pipeline, we have designed two alternatives to `imaging` schemas, including `imaging_no_curation` and `imaging_preprocess`.
+To handle several use cases of this pipeline, we have designed two alternatives to the `imaging` schema, including `imaging_no_curation` and `imaging_preprocess`.

 - `imaging` module - Multiple scans are acquired during each session and each scan is processed independently.